-Picture this: You’re in the early stages of a new relationship, and after hours of wining and dining on a marathon date, digestion (obviously) happens, and you feel a pang in your stomach.
-But you opt to ignore the, uh, call from nature, because you’d just prefer to not go number two while in the blissful presence of your new boo.
-Sure, trying to “keep it cute” for a short duration is one thing, but I have a friend who never poops around anyone she's seeing romantically.
+While you might not think that holding in your poop on purpose is a thing, trust me, it is.
+I have a friend who never poops around anyone she's seeing romantically.
 I'm talking holding in her bowels for up to a week if, say, she goes on vacation with her significant other.
 She'll do whatever it takes in order to essentially make it seem like she's a superhuman who doesn't have to ever—gasp—defecate.

-She’s for sure not alone either.
-Certain bodily functions are better known for being gross than being totally normal, and society has essentially reinforced that’s it's A-okay for women to repress and even deny themselves the luxury of letting nature take its course.
-“Excretions from the body including those produced for protection (sweat, skin oil, mucus), digestion (saliva), reproduction (semen, breast-feeding), or by-products such as menstrual blood, urine, and feces have been associated with negative connotations and uncleanliness," explains psychologist Danielle Forshee, Psy.D.
+And she's not alone in her poop abstinence.
+Certain bodily functions are better known for being gross than being totally normal, and society has essentially reinforced that it's a-okay for women to repress and even deny themselves the luxury of letting nature take its course.
+“Excretions from the body, including those produced for protection (sweat, skin oil, mucus), digestion (saliva), reproduction (semen, breastfeeding), or by-products such as menstrual blood, urine, and feces have been associated with negative connotations and uncleanliness," explains psychologist Danielle Forshee, PsyD.
 To avoid seeming "unclean," then, some people go to great lengths—like, ahem, physical pain—to simply remove themselves from the whole bathroom narrative while in the company of those they're trying to impress.
-But newsflash, this charade isn't so healthy.
+But gentle reminder: This charade isn't so healthy.

 Everyone poops, so why pretend otherwise?

 While some bathroom activities are glam ways to see out your self care (like primping or taking a luxe bath), the more functional reasons to visit the spot are less… 'grammable.
-And since especially in the early stages of a relationship a common goal is to keep things cute, the notion of defecating around an S.O. leading to a drop in sex appeal can be straight up fear-inducing.
+And especially in the early stages of a relationship, the notion of defecating around an S.O. leading to a drop in sex appeal can be straight-up fear-inducing.

-"There's a smell that's associated with this act,” Dr. Forshee says.
-“It's embarrassing because most do not want to associate themselves or something that comes out of them as repugnant.
+"There's a smell that's associated with this act," says Dr. Forshee.
+"It's embarrassing because most do not want to associate themselves or something that comes out of them as repugnant.
 Most prefer to maintain a positive view of themselves, especially to the person they’re dating."
-To maintain that positive view and avoid the shame we've been socialized to associate with owning our poop, we keep it a secret of sorts.
+To maintain that positive view and avoid the shame we've been socialized to associate with our poop, we often try to keep it a secret of sorts.

-No surprises here, but denying your body of its natural processes can take a toll on your health—specifically in the gut region.
-"Holding in bowel movements can be thought of as backed-up plumbing in your body," says Robert Segal, MD, and co-founder of medical-test booking platform LabFinder.com.
+No surprises here, but fecal retention complications are a very real thing.
+Denying your body its natural processes can take a toll on your health—specifically in the gut region.
+"Holding in bowel movements can be thought of as backed-up plumbing in your body," says Robert Segal, MD, co-founder of medical-test booking platform LabFinder.com.
 "The major problems associated with this are caused by fecal bacteria overload.
 Much of this gas-forming bacteria can result in abdominal pain due to gas overload and bloating."